bergfi/dmc/README.md

 - [1] van der Berg, F. I. (2021) Recursive Variable-Length State Compression for Multi-Core Software Model Checking.
 2021 NASA Formal Methods.
 Preprint.
 - [2] Laarman, A., van de Pol, J. C., & Weber, M. (2011).
 Parallel Recursive State Compression for Free.
 ArXiv. http://arxiv.org/abs/1104.3119
 - [3] van der Berg, F. I., & van de Pol, J. (2019).
 Concurrent chaining hash maps for software model checking.
 In C. Barrett, & J. Yang (Eds.), 2019 Formal Methods in Computer Aided Design (FMCAD) (pp. 46-54).
 [8894279] (Proceedings of the Conference on Formal Methods in Computer-Aided Design (FMCAD); Vol. 2019).
 IEEE. https://doi.org/10.23919/FMCAD.2019.8894279

+# License

+DMC - DMC Model Checker is a modular, multi-core model checker Copyright © 2021 Freark van der Berg

+DMC is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

+DMC is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with DMC; see COPYING.
+If not, see <https://www.gnu.org/licenses/>.